QuBenhao/LeetCode/problems/problems_2663/problem.md

 # 2663.
-Lexicographically Smallest Beautiful String
+Lexicographically Smallest Beautiful String [Rating: 2415.74]

 <p>A string is <strong>beautiful</strong> if:</p>